Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Abstract

 \section{Abstract}

 Multi-planetary systems are prevalent in our Galaxy.
 The long-term stability of such systems may be disrupted if a distant inclined companion excites the eccentricity and inclination of the inner planets via the eccentric Kozai-Lidov mechanism.
 However, the star-planet and the planet-planet interactions can help stabilize the system.
-Here, we extend the previous stability criterion that considered only the companion-planet and planet-planet interactions by also accounting for short-range forces or effects, specifically, relativistic precession induced by the host star.
-A general analytical stability criterion is developed for planetary systems with $N$ inner planets and a far-away inclined perturber by comparing precession rates of relevant dynamical effects.
-Furthermore, we demonstrate as examples that in systems with $2$ and $3$ planets, the analytical criterion is consistent with numerical simulations using a combination of Gauss's averaging method and direct N-body integration.
-This new stability criterion extends the parameter space in which inclined companions of multi-planet systems can inhabit.
+In this work, we extend the previous stability criterion that only considered the companion-planet and planet-planet interactions by also accounting for short-range forces or effects, specifically, relativistic precession induced by the host star.
+A general analytical stability criterion is developed for planetary systems with $N$ inner planets and a relatively distant inclined perturber by comparing precession rates of relevant dynamical effects.
+Furthermore, we demonstrate as examples that in systems with $2$ and $3$ inner planets, the analytical criterion is consistent with numerical simulations using a combination of Gauss's averaging method and direct N-body integration.
+Finally, the criterion is applied to observed systems, constraining the orbital parameter space of a possible undiscovered companion.
+This new stability criterion extends the parameter space in which an inclined companion of multi-planet systems can inhabit.

 \keywords{Dynamical evolution (421), Exoplanet dynamics (490), General relativity (641), Planetary dynamics (2173), Star-planet interactions (2177)}